-This baked feta isn’t un-caloric, but it tastes heavenly, and those are relatively healthy calories from lower fat sheep’s milk cheese and extra virgin olive oil.
+This baked feta isn’t non-caloric, but it tastes heavenly, and those are relatively healthy calories from lower fat sheep’s milk cheese and extra virgin olive oil.

-The olives undergo a similar transformation to the cheese, and they become soft and juicy.
-They’re so good you can serve them all by themselves as an super easy appetizer, see my ROASTED OLIVES recipe for details.
+- the olives undergo a similar transformation to the cheese, and they become soft and juicy.
+They’re so good you can serve them all by themselves as a super easy appetizer, see my roasted olives recipe for details.

 - Feta is a Greek cheese made with sheep’s milk, or sheep’s milk and goat’s milk.

-- Feta is made in blocks, and stored in brine.
+- The cheese is made in blocks, and stored in brine.
 Its texture is crumbly and its flavor is sharp and salty.

 - Feta cheese is lower in fat and calories than most other cheeses, and is healthy if you don’t gorge on it!

 - The flavor is sharp and a little goes a long way…it makes a big impact in recipes and salads, etc., without adding a lot of fat.

 - Feta is somewhat salty, so stick to about an ounce serving size if you’re watching your sodium.